Rock Radio Heaven (R)

 ART ROBERTS

-Stations: KALT Atlanta, KTBB, KDOK Tyler, Tex., KLIF, KLUV Dallas, WCUE Akron, Ohio, WKBW Buffalo, N.Y., KNBR, KNEW San Francisco, WCFL, WLS, WKQX Chicago, WOKY, WBCS Milwaukee, KBUC, KXTN San Antonio, KWKH Shreveport, La., KGVM Reno, Nev.
+Stations: KALT Atlanta, KTBB, KDOK Tyler, Texas, KLIF, KLUV Dallas, WCUE Akron, Ohio, WKBW Buffalo, New York, KNBR, KNEW San Francisco, WCFL, WLS, WKQX Chicago, WOKY, WBCS Milwaukee, KBUC, KXTN San Antonio, KWKH Shreveport, Louisiana, KGVM Reno, Nevada

 Notes: Legendary late-evening program host on WLS in the '60s and a veteran of many other stations.
 The New York City native died at the age of 70 after suffering a stroke.